RachelMuston/sustainable-digital-policy/README.md

 # Reference guide for policy makers working in Sustainable Digital
 This repository was created by the Digital Nations Sustainable Digital Government Thematic Group.
+In 2021, the Digital Nations endorsed the [Shared Approach to Sustainable Digital Government](https://www.canada.ca/en/government/system/digital-government/digital-nations/digital-nations-shared-approach-sustainable-digital-government.html).

 The purpose of this repo is to share the combined knowledge of the Digital Nations on sustainable IT, sustainable digital within the context of government operations.